Hey, Jonas here…

 Now for the fun, irrelevant stuff…

 I’m also a glutton for comfort.
-I blame it on my Danish roots, but count me in for flannels, strong coffee (not the newfangled stuff that tastes like raisin and orange peel tea - I’d rather drink Folgers than that nonsense), open fires (anywhere on the spectrum from candle to bonfire will do), shoulder seasons (spring and fall), newgrass music (Chris Thile, Bella Fleck, Aoife O’Donovan, Sarah Jarosz, etc.), mountain lakes, tasteful architecture, cabin porn, well-written books, good poetry and short stories, natural lighting, paper notebooks, German beer, slow hikes, funny stories, and deep (but not too heavy) conversations.
+I blame it on my Danish roots, but count me in for flannels, strong coffee (not the newfangled stuff that tastes like raisin tea - I’d rather drink Folgers than that nonsense), open fires (anywhere on the spectrum from candle to bonfire will do), shoulder seasons (spring and fall), newgrass music (Chris Thile, Bella Fleck, Aoife O’Donovan, Sarah Jarosz, etc.), mountain lakes, tasteful architecture, cabin porn, well-written books, good poetry and short stories, soft lighting, paper notebooks, German beer, slow hikes, funny stories, and deep (but not too serious) conversations.

 My wife and I live with our perfectly-behaved daughter, Rory, and our impeccably-trained terrier mutt, Dagny (okay, maybe I’m embellishing), in an apartment in Chicago where we drink too much coffee and try to save the world from our home office.

 About the whole ‘Christian’ thing…

 We should probably talk about this.
 Yes, I am a Christian (more on the specifics of this in a minute), but I’m not here to make you one:)